Campus Improvement Plan

 Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Strategy's Expected Result/Impact: Campus EOP turned in and filed by September 1st.
+Strategy's Expected Result/Impact: Submitted campus EOP in September.

 Staff Responsible for Monitoring: Campus Safety Officer